 In a recently published profile by Vulture, the rapper said, “I used to rap super openly about really dark shit, because that’s what I was experiencing at the time.
 That’s fine, that’s good, that’s life.
 It should be all the emotions.”

-Miller forged his path into the limelight through copious releases and guest verses for other prominent performers, becoming the first independently distributed artist since 1995 to debut a record on the top of the Billboard 200 with the launch of his debut studio album in 2011.
+Miller forged his path into the limelight through copious releases and guest verses for other prominent performers, becoming the first independently distributed artist since 1995 to debut a record on the top of the Billboard 200 with the launch of his first studio album in 2011.
 The rapper was still at the height of his popularity in 2018, having released his fifth studio album, Swimming, in August.
-The record debuted at number 3 on the Billboard 200.
+The record debuted at No. 3 on the Billboard 200.
 Miller was slated to begin a nationwide tour in support of the album in October.

 Miller was born in Pittsburgh, the son of a photographer and an architect.
 He became serious about music while in high school, deciding to focus on his career almost exclusively from age 15 onward.